-How to Merge PDFs Without Uploading Your Files: A Privacy-First Guide
+How to Merge PDFs Without Uploading Your Files: A user-focused Guide

-A privacy-first guide to combining PDFs locally in your browser.
-No uploads, no server storage, no privacy tradeoffs. high-performing practices for order, size, and quality.
+A guide to combining PDFs locally in your browser.
+Core processing runs client-side, no server storage, local processing for core functionality. high-performing practices for order, size, and quality.

 The problem isn't the merge.
 It's the upload.